Chemical Diagnostics to Unveil Environments Enriched by First Stars: Analysis of X-Shooter quasar spectra

 \section{Analysis of X-Shooter quasar spectra}

 In this section, we report the results of the fit of three absorption systems discussed in \citet{Christensen2023} for which we analysed the corresponding X-Shooter spectra.
-The spectrum of UHS J0439+1628 is the one released by the XQR-30 collaboration \citep{Dodorico2023}, while the spectrum of ULAS J1342+0928 was reduced and analysed in this work.
+The spectrum of UHS J0439+1634 is the one released by the XQR-30 collaboration \citep{Dodorico2023}, while the spectrum of ULAS J1342+0928 was reduced and analysed in this work.
 Briefly, ULAS J1342+0928 was observed with VLT/X-Shooter in 2017 and 2018 (PID 098.B-0537, 0100.A-0898) for $\sim 23$h adopting a slit of 0.6" in the NIR arm.
 We retrieved the raw frames from the ESO archive and reduced them with the custom pipeline described in \citet[][]{Dodorico2023}.
 The combined spectrum has a nominal resolving power $R\simeq 8100$ and a signal-to-noise ratio S/N~$\simeq 19$ per 10 km s$^{-1}$ bin at $\lambda=1285$ $\mathring{\rm A}$ rest frame.
 This value, converted to the JWST/NIRSpec wavelength bin at $\lambda \sim1.1$ $\mu$m ($\Delta v \simeq 64$ km s$^{-1}$) increases to S/N~$\simeq 50$, comparable to the one of the spectra analysed by \citet[][S/N $\approx 60$, see their Fig.~5]{Christensen2023}.

 The absorption lines have been fitted with Voigt profiles using the Python package Astrocook \citep{Cupani2022}.
 For the three analysed systems, we assumed that the Doppler parameters were the same for all observed transitions.
 In the case of the two systems along the spectrum of ULAS J1342+0928, we fixed the Doppler parameter to the minimum value allowed by the resolving power of the observations (see Sodini et al. subm.).
+However, we checked that decreasing the Doppler parameter to 6 km s$^{-1}$ the results do not change significantly.
 Due to the limited NIR coverage of the X-Shooter spectrum with respect to the NIRSpec one, we do not cover the \MGII\ doublet transitions for either system.